kawpuh/pelicano/README.md

 - `:YankCodeBlock` - Yank buffer/selection as Markdown code block.
 - `:SelectCodeBlock` - If the cursor is within a Markdown code block, visually select the content of the code block.

+#### Note

+Files in the scratch folder autosave with a 1 second debounce.

 ## Example Keymap

 ```vim